 The legend of the monster has been around for well over 1500 years.
-There are carved, standing stones which can be found around Loch Ness.
+There are carved, standing stones that can be found around Loch Ness.
 These were left by the Picts, who once inhabited the Highlands of Scotland.

-The carvings reflect the Picts’ fascination with animals and, while almost all of the carvings are of recognizable animals, there is one that is somewhat of a mystery.
-This carving illustrates a long-necked creature with flippers, and is probably how the legend of the Loch Ness Monster began.
+The carvings reflect the Picts’ fascination with animals, and while almost all of the carvings are of recognizable animals, there is one that is somewhat of a mystery.
+This carving illustrates a long-necked creature with flippers and is probably how the legend of the Loch Ness Monster began.

 Scottish folklore tells us that large animals have long been associated with water – anything from a small stream to a big loch.
-These beasts were known as water-horses or water-kelpies, and were believed to have magical powers and evil intentions.
+These beasts were known as water-horses or water-kelpies and were believed to have magical powers and evil intentions.

 Stories abound of children being coaxed into the water and onto a creature’s back with the promise of a ride on its back.
 When the children got on, they got stuck to the creature and were dragged beneath the water.
 It is said that their livers were found on the shore the day after.